 mpi4py is required, as well as an MPIO-enabled build of HDF5.

 Variable-length (VLEN) data¶

-Starting with version 2.3, all supported types can be stored in variable-length arrays (previously only variable-length byte and unicode strings are supported by h5py.
-However, generic (non-string) VLEN data cannot yet be processed.
+Starting with version 2.3, all supported types can be stored in variable-length arrays (previously only variable-length byte and unicode strings were supported) See Special Types for use details.
 Please note that since strings in HDF5 are encoded as ASCII or UTF-8, NUL bytes are not allowed in strings.

 HDF5 enumerated types are supported as.
 As NumPy has no native enum type, they are treated on the Python side as integers with a small amount of metadata attached to the dtype.